 There are atheists, who do not believe in legends, and there are agnostics who don’t care if you believe.
 Nevertheless, till these folklores assist in holding the true norms of the society in place, and distinguish the right from the wrong, I see no trouble in beliefs.

-Right from the aroma from the kitchen to the laughs on the streets; or from the scared voices of ladies to the beat of drums in the neighbour’s house, all of it makes us be a part of the celebration.
+Right from the aroma from the kitchen to the laughs on the streets; or from the scared voices of ladies to the beat of drums in the neighbor’s house, all of it makes us be a part of the celebration.
 Be it coming of the family together, a day before to prepare for the dishes, to serving the guests and meeting new people, enthrals us with pleasure.

 Lastly, all we’d say is: